-The Art department at Georgia College prepares you to be an art practitioner with skills and values that make you an active and responsible participant in society.
-We will prepare you to engage in questions of self-expression, artisanship, identity, community, values, politics, and meaning.
+The Art department at Georgia College & State University prepares students to be art practitioners with skills and values that make them active and responsible global citizens.
+We prepare students to engage in questions of self-expression, artisanship, identity, community, values, politics, and meaning.

-Our program also offers small classes and a low faculty to student ratio.
-You will be encouraged to explore media from the tradition of paints to the precision of pixels.
+Our program offers small classes and a low faculty-to-student ratio.
+Students are encouraged to explore media from the tradition of paints to the precision of pixels.

 The Department of Art has four objectives:

-You will learn audience understanding including the ability to define, investigate, and analyze community-audience issues.
-You will also have the ability to practice effective problem-solving, communication, and community-sensitive work, the ability to evaluate accountability, and the ability to achieve interdisciplinary collaboration and display community-organizing strategies within an arts project.
+Students will learn audience understanding including the ability to define, investigate, and analyze community-audience issues.
+They have the ability to practice effective problem-solving, communication, and community-sensitive work, the ability to evaluate accountability, and the ability to achieve interdisciplinary collaboration and display community-organizing strategies within an arts project.

-You will learn production skills including the ability to create, understand and manipulate media, and the ability to complete and present artworks or projects.
-Within the arena of production the student will consider how to present and distribute artwork in multiple formats/contexts using technological, multilingual, and other means.
+Students will learn production skills including the ability to create, understand and manipulate media, and the ability to complete and present artworks or projects.
+Within the arena of production the student will consider how to present and distribute artwork in multiple formats and contexts.

 Students will learn critical and evaluative skills including the ability to assess, critique, and analyze formal properties, audience relevancy, and impact.